 Efficiency, accuracy, and consistency with data integration

-Without data integration, information recorded in one system must be re-keyed into a second system, creating additional work for your employees and very often, introducing errors and inconsistencies.
+Without data integration, information recorded in one system must be re-keyed into a second system, creating additional work for your employees and very often introducing errors and inconsistencies.
 The problem of duplicate effort is somewhat obvious.
 Entering information twice takes roughly double the effort required to enter it once.

 In other cases, employees may be keying data into systems that should not require it at all.
-With integration, there should never be a need to manually update exchange rates, shipping costs, tax rates, and other information that could be integrated automatically.
-When sales order processes are fed from a customer portal or updated directly from customers’ procurement systems, information flows automatically, without any need for human intervention at all.
+With integration, there should never be a need to manually update exchange rates, shipping costs, tax rates, and other information that could be handled automatically.
+When sales order processes are fed from a customer portal or updated directly from customers’ procurement systems, information flows seamlessly, without any need for human intervention at all.